Eloy Jiménez Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.55 team ERA ranks 20th across all league pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).

+- Jarvis will start for the Diamondbacks, his first of the season.

+- The 25-year-old right-hander has pitched in relief nine times this season.

 © 2023 Data Skrive.
 All rights reserved.